 Regardless of constant technological growth, countless steps of operational and AML compliance decisions are made manually every day.
 Spending resources on unnecessary investigations and using human analysts for every decision costs Financial institutions billions of dollars each year.

 Financial institutions aren’t the only ones who are utilizing advanced technological methods.
 Hackers and criminal groups are also improving their methods for scamming people.
 Almost every new day we see new AML threats arising from digitization, financial criminals are benefiting from this improvement in technologies and they are becoming better.

-Criminals make use of complex networks, exploiting weak points in the operations of banks, latest payment methods such as prepaid cards and capital markets.
+Criminals make use of complex networks, exploiting weak points in the operations of banks, the latest payment methods such as prepaid cards, and capital markets.